CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * Can the existing or additionally required access routes (corridors, staircases, elevators) be used and set up so that measures such as: B. INF.1.M7 access control and control are also meaningful implementation?
 * Is it possible due to the development paths to separate areas with high security requirements from those with low, so that z.
 B. Training rooms outside of sensitive areas like product development?
 * Can existing or additionally required access routes (corridors, staircases, elevators) be used at any time to transport even larger IT components?
 If this is not guaranteed, the restart after a hardware damage can possibly be delayed considerably.
 * Are there (construction) conditions (rights of way, monument protection, etc.) that can hinder a needs-based use of the building?
-Particular attention must be paid to third-party rights of way, since these can collide with the necessary access-protected areas.
+Particular attention must be paid to third-party rights of way, as these can collide with the necessary access-protected areas.
 * Is a distribution of space possible, so that the INF.1.M 3 compliance with fire protection regulations can be implemented?
 * Can INF.1.M 2 be adapted to circuit layout and INF.4 IT cabling?
 Is there an external lightning protection?
 If so, it affects the details of the implementation of the requirements INF.3 Electrotechnical cabling and INF.4 IT cabling.